 The Sacred Black Stone of Elagabal

-1. Antoninus Pius Provincial AE - Sacred Stone of Emesa Syria
+1. Antoninus Pius Roman provincial copper coin - Sacred Stone of Emesa Syria

 Bronze, 23mm, 8.71gm